 In general, data is limited for the effects of these drugs on a breastfeeding infant.
 Follow the links to learn more about use of these drugs in breastfeeding and always check with your doctor.
 Added monitoring or laboratory testing may be required for the infant.
 Prescribing is made on a case-by-case basis by your healthcare provider.

 Rx; used to treat high blood pressure, kidney conditions, heart disease.

-Low levels of ACE inhibitors such as captopril, enalapril and benazepril can appear in breast milk.
+Captopril, enalapril and benazepril can appear in breast milk.
 However, amounts ingested are small and would not be expected to cause any adverse effects in breastfed infants.

 Rx; used for seizures and mood disorders.
 Pregnant and breastfeeding women with epilepsy should always consult their health care provider about appropriate seizures medications.

 Check individual drugs as certain medications can be hazardous to nursing infants, while others may be more safe.